lm-sys/RouteLLM/README.md

 Let's walkthrough updating our existing OpenAI client to route queries between LLMs instead of only using one model.

 1. First, let's initialize the RouteLLM controller with the `mf` router.
-By default, RouteLLM will use the best-performing configuration:
+By default, RouteLLM will use the best-performing config:
 ```python
 from routellm.controller import Controller